Grandparents Often Seek Visitation Rights After Divorce

 Sometimes bad feelings resulting from a divorce can spill over into the relationship between a grandparent and a grandchild’s parents.
 Death can have the same effect, causing a grandparent to lose first a child and then contact with a grandchild.

 If you are a grandparent who has been prevented from seeing your grandchildren in Colorado, you may have legal options.
-At Keane Law in Boulder, Colorado, our lawyers can advise you about your rights as a grandparent.
-We offer a free 30 minute consultation to answer your questions.
+At The Offices of Keane Law, LLC, in Boulder, our lawyers can advise you about your rights as a grandparent.
+We offer a free 30-minute consultation to answer your questions.

-Please contact Keane Law for a free 30 minute consultation with our Boulder grandparents' rights attorneys.
+Please contact The Offices of Keane Law, LLC, for a free 30-minute consultation with our grandparents’ rights attorneys.